 An undergraduate alumnus of Brown University, Lindemann embarked on his real estate practice after graduation.
-Completing a project in Palm Beach, FL, he saw a 6-month window that would enable him to begin an MBA.
+Completing a project in Palm Beach, FL, he saw a six-month window that would enable him to begin an MBA.
 Lindemann wanted to increase his business skills with a formal education.
 The MBA at Nova Southeastern University was flexible and practical.
 “There are two things that I learned at Nova that particularly inform my business every day.
-The first is that ‘it is nine times more costly to find a new client than to keep the one you have’ and the second is that ‘ in order for a venture to succeed, the interest of all stakeholders must be aligned.”
-I have applied these concepts to every venture I’ve ever undertaken and it has helped make them successful.”
+The first is that ‘it is nine times more costly to find a new client than to keep the one you have’ and the is that ‘in order for a venture to succeed, the interest of all stakeholders must be aligned.”
+I have applied these concepts to ever venture I’ve ever undertaken and it has helped make them successful.”